Whether you’re a roaster, barista, or consumer, learning how to cup will enrich your coffee experience.

 Maybe you, like me, prefer light roasts over dark roasts.
 Many specialty lovers do: it’s much like preferring your steak rare or medium rare over well done.
 But that doesn’t mean we can’t enjoy a well done steak on occasion – or a dark roast.
 We just have to accept it for what it is.

 Don’t drink that coffee thinking “This is a dark roast and so I will only taste that roast”.
 Instead, be open to the flavours.

 As a coffee enthusiast, I judge every single cup I drink.
 That doesn’t mean deciding which ones are “no good”.
 It means being genuinely interested in what that coffee has to offer.

-Gather the Essentials
+Gather the Essentials for Cupping

 Okay, let’s get ready to cup!
 You’re going to need the following: